 - Dyker Heights Christmas Lights – Brooklyn: Take a bus tour through this over-the-top, jaw-dropping wonderland that spans multiple blocks of outrageously embellished houses.
 Highlights include oversized inflatables, a 15-foot-tall Santa and a special house described as “Christmas meets Las Vegas.”

 - Six Flags Great Adventure’s Holiday in the Park – Jackson Township: Featuring festive lights, seasonal foods, awesome rides and entertainment, this beloved holiday event is back and bigger than ever.
-There’s even a Drive-Thru Experience for those who are feeling a little less adventurous.

 - Storybook Land’s Christmas Fantasy with Lights – Egg Harbor Township: Mr. and Mrs. Claus spread holiday sparkle as the park illuminates with over a million lights.
 Kids and kids at heart can enjoy rides and attractions as they stroll through the settings of their favorite storybooks and nursery rhymes.